romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 })
 ```

-`jsonSubsetOf`: check if column value is a subset of provided value.
+`jsonSubsetOf`: check if the column value is a subset of provided value.

-For instance, it is true if column has json `{ "a": 1 }` and provided value is `{ "a": 1, "b": 2 }`.
+For instance, it is true if the column has JSON `{ "a": 1 }` and provided value is `{ "a": 1, "b": 2 }`.

-Takes value of any type, or sub query which returns single value, or a raw expression.
+Takes the value of any type, or sub query which returns a single value, or a raw expression.

 ```ts
 Table.where({